|

 The diff and frame also have numbers: (photos to come).

 Don't panic if the Commission number is not the same as the engine.
 The Commission number, body number, engine number, dif, frame, etc. will all be different...close but not the same.
 Only be concerned (if this concerns you) if there is a huge difference in the numbers.
-For instance if your Commission number is FH38050 and your engine number is FM150002E then the engine is not original to the car (engines are so easy to swap that owners often did...to fix warn out engines or wanting more power from a different year).
+For instance if your Commission number is FH38050 and your engine number is FM150002E then the engine is not original to the car (engines are so easy to swap that owners often did...to fix worn out engines or wanting more power from a different year).

 Final thoughts: